Ljwook92/whitebear/exampleSite/content/Publications.md

 +++
-title = "About Hugo"
+title = "Papers"
-slug = "about"
+slug = "Publications"
 +++

 Hugo is a static site engine written in Go.